gardehal/python-playlist/README.md

 - queue videos from channels on youtube since last check
   - Cannot get hours and minutes of video posted?
 Only day?

-- re-implement fetch
 - setup CLI for everything
-- installation docs
-- more detailed use docs?
+  - view settings, editing probably fine to keep in file only
   - update help-print
   - prune commands for removing watched streams, remove ids from playlists if no corresponding stream, remove sources without playlist?, streams without playlist?
+- more detailed use docs?
+- tests for core functions like fetch and play?